 The statewide base sales tax rate in Pennsylvania is 6%.
 This is the rate charged in almost all of the state, with two exceptions.
 The first is Allegheny County (which includes the city of Pittsburgh), where there is an additional 1% sales tax.
-The other exception is in Philadelphia, where there is a local surcharge totaling 2%, meaning the total sales tax rate there is 8%.
+The other exception is in Philadelphia, where there is a local surcharge totaling 2%, bringing the total sales tax rate there to 8%.

-Numerous items are excluded from sales taxes in Pennsylvania.
-Among the most commonly purchased items for which Pennsylvania residents pay no sales taxes are most groceries, clothing, footwear, textbooks, internet service, toilet paper, fitness club fees, most medicine and residential fuels including firewood, natural gas and electricity.
+Numerous items are excluded from sales taxes in Pennsylvania, including clothing and footwear, textbooks, most groceries, internet service, toilet paper, fitness club fees, most medicine and residential fuels including firewood, natural gas and electricity.

 Pennsylvania Alcohol Tax

 Alcoholic beverages are subject to additional excise taxes in Pennsylvania, although that tax is often included in the price.
-For liquor and wine the rate is 18% and for beer it is 8 cents per gallon.
+The tax is $7.24 per gallon for spirits and 8 cents per gallon for beer.

 Pennsylvania Property Tax

-The average effective property tax rate in the state of Pennsylvania is 1.55%, but that varies greatly depending on where you live.
-(An effective property tax rate is total taxes paid as a percentage of market value.)
-In Philadelphia County, for example, the average rate is less than 1%.
-On the other hand, in Allegheny County, the rate is more than 2%.
+The average effective property tax rate (the total taxes paid as a percentage of market value) in the state of Pennsylvania is 1.58%, but that varies greatly depending on where you live.
+In Philadelphia County, for example, the average rate is 0.98%.
+In Allegheny County, the rate is 2.06%.

 Seniors, adults with disabilities and widows or widowers over age 50 may also be eligible for a property tax rebate of up to $975, depending on the city of residence and income level.